 Know the Specs and Parts

 Upon first getting your drone, it’s essential you take the time to learn all of the specifications and parts.
 Get to know your frame, motor(s), controller, propellers, charger, and battery.
 These things should all be functioning properly before each flight and be sure to recognize when one part may need fixing or replacing.
+If you need to get replacement parts, know where to get them

 Update System Firmware